Montmorency County, Michigan

 Montmorency County (/ˌmɒntməˈrɛnsi/ MONT-mə-REN-see) is a county located in the U.S. state of Michigan.
-As of the 2020 Census, the population was 9,153, making it the second-least populous county in Michigan's Lower Peninsula, behind its southern neighbor, Oscoda County.
+As of the 2020 census, the population was 9,153, making it the second-least populous county in Michigan's Lower Peninsula, behind its southern neighbor, Oscoda County.
 The county seat is Atlanta.

 Montmorency County is part of Northern Michigan, and is part of the Lake Huron watershed.
 The Thunder Bay River, which drains much of the county, flows to Lake Huron's Thunder Bay at Alpena.

 History

-The county was created by the Michigan Legislature in 1840 as Cheonoquet County, after a well-known Chippewa (also known as Ojibwa) Chief, whose name meant Big Cloud.
+The county was created by the Michigan Legislature in 1840 as Cheonoquet County, after a well-known Chippewa (also known as Ojibwa) Chief, whose name (Gichi-aanakwad) meant Big Cloud.
 Cheonoquet took part in Indian treaties in 1807, 1815, 1825 and 1837.
 Renamed Montmorency County on March 8, 1843, it was originally spelled Montmorenci, and historians conjecture this reflects the area's French-Canadian influence: the French Duke of Montmorency purchased a lieutenant governorship in Canada and the first archbishop of Canada—Montmorency-Laval—both could be influences on the county's name.
 (There was no "Count Morenci" aiding the American Revolution).
 The county was organized in 1881.
 The reason for the change in spelling is subject to some dispute.
 See List of Michigan county name etymologies.
 The name Montmorency probably means Mountain Moor.
 Montmorency is a boggy land or moor that is at the top of a broad mount or highland.
 When the county was organized in 1881, some land area was taken from Cheboygan and Alpena counties.
 Three townships were divided: Briley, Montmorency and Rust.
 By 1901 Albert, Hillman Township and Wheatfield were added.
 Brush Creek, now known as Hillman, was the first county seat.
 In 1891 the county seat was moved to Atlanta.